Changes in NHS maternity care ‘too slow’, head of national review finds

 “Because every single preventable tragedy is one too many.”

-Duncan Burton, Chief Nursing Officer for England, said: “Baroness Amos’ independent investigation is a crucial step in driving meaningful change in maternity and neonatal care and we welcome her reflections and initial impressions.

-“Whilst we have dedicated teams working across the country to improve services, we must do more to ensure that every woman and baby receives the safe, compassionate care they deserve.
-We will continue to work with colleagues across the NHS to address the issues raised.

-“I want to reassure women and families that staff are continuing to work hard to provide the best possible care and want to do everything they can to support them – we would encourage them talk to their midwives and maternity teams if they have any concerns.”
+Duncan Burton, chief nursing officer for England, said: “I want to reassure women and families that staff are continuing to work hard to provide the best possible care and want to do everything they can to support them – we would encourage them to talk to their midwives and maternity teams if they have any concerns.”

 National Childbirth Trust chief executive Angela McConville said: “While some women do have safe, positive and supported experiences, the inconsistency of care is unacceptable.